 (And we don’t know about you but there are more kangaroos in Australia than people and that’s the kind of ratio we like the sound of!)

 There’s so much more to the 6th largest country in the world than the snorkeling and the beaches (although it goes without saying this is still an essential selfie opportunity for Facebook).
 The 10,000 beaches that exist in Australia mean you could visit a new one every day for over 27 years.
 Now that’s the kind of statistic we want to try out…

 So, we have one question for you.
 Why haven’t you cruised to Australia yet?!
-You can’t miss out on the hidden gems around its main port Sydney, its most exciting tourist spots off the radar and its underground parties no-one really knows about…
+You can’t miss out on the hidden gems around its main port, the dreamy spots found off the radar and its underground parties no-one really knows about…

 The Beauty Is Free